 Volunteer experience can be added from the Volunteer Experience & Causes menu in Profile->Add Sections.

 5. Profile Examples

 Headline examples (if you are unemployed)

 Headlines can be tough as they are meant to attract people to read your entire profile.
-However, telling what your current position is has its difficulties as well.
+However, telling what your current position has its difficulties as well.